Journey to Belonging: Choice and Inclusion

 Our plan will:

-- Address barriers for people to access the various of services in their communities (for example, housing, education, employment, health) and the opportunities available to all Ontarians.
+- Address barriers for people to access the various services in their communities (for example, housing, education, employment, health) and the opportunities available to all Ontarians.

 Culturally relevant supports